-The relief has allowed thousands of UK buyers to purchase a home with no stamp duty at all, or at least at a discount.
+The relief has enabled thousands of UK buyers to purchase a home with no stamp duty or at least at a discount.

 Other help for first-time buyers

-Each of these have their pros and cons, however many have found them an extremely useful way to get on the property ladder.
+Each of these has its pros and cons, however, many have found them a useful way to get on the property ladder.